With arise of Blockchain technology, its legal issues will arise too, and here, we will explain a bit about blockchain legal issues.

 - It ensures a faster settlement – since there is no intermediary in transactions, settlements are more rapid than traditional transactions operated by banks, but cannot be instantaneous, given the complicated procedure outlined above.

-It is fully decentralized and there is no one authority that has the control.
+- It is fully decentralized and there is no one authority that has control.

 According to Hossein Nabilou, a postdoctoral researcher at the University of Luxembourg, in Bitcoin governance, users may employ a variety of mechanisms to participate in the governance of the network.